 Well, you might say that this is really nothing new, since it's exactly what we were doing before with for i in range(20).
 You'd be right, it's exactly the same thing.
 But it shows how while-loops work: you test the condition of the while instruction, and if it's true then you execute the block of instructions that follow the while instruction.
-At the end of that block of instructions, you loop back to the while instruction, again test its condition, and if it's true again, you repeat the loop again and again.
-You stop the loop as soon as the while condition is false.
+At the end of that block of instructions, you loop back to the while instruction, and if it's true again, you repeat the loop again and again.
+You stop the when you loop back to the while instruction and the condition turns out to be false.